epsln/YOLOv4LiDAR/readMe.md

 The name and size of the image can be modified in the code.
 By default, the dataset is named lidarDetect, with image sized 500x500 pixels.

+### Config Files
+The config file for the model used in the article are `yolov4-custom-GIOU-CV2-DNMS.cfg`

+### Weights
+The weights for the model used in the article are available on this Google Drive.

 ### Darknet Compilation
 Compile the latest darknet YOLOv4 included in the dataset.
 By default, this version does not include CV2 integration.
 Arch User Repositories offers an already compiled YOLOv4 that does include CV2.
 ### Training